Collab4Sloth/Documentation/doc/docs/Documentation/User/MultiPhysicsCouplingScheme/Convergence/index.md

 The `PhysicalConvergence` objects are defined by:

-- a kind of criterion: the maximum of the absolute (`ConvergenceType::ABSOLUTE_MAX`) and/or relative (`ConvergenceType::RELATIVE_MAX`) error between two successive time-steps
+- a type of criterion: the maximum of the absolute (`ConvergenceType::ABSOLUTE_MAX`) and/or relative (`ConvergenceType::RELATIVE_MAX`) error between two successive time-steps
 - a value (type `double`)